Top 15 Green Building Materials: Sustainable Choices for a Better Future

 Ferrock is a newer alternative to concrete made from recycled materials.

-• Notable Use: Pilot projects in Arizona by the University of Arizona showcase Ferrock’s potential in desert housing.
+- Notable Use: The University of Arizona’s pilot projects in Arizona showcase Ferrock’s potential for desert housing.

 9. Low-E Glass